-Scope and Ambit of Article 31C of Indian Constitution
+Scope and Ambit of Article 31C of the Indian Constitution

-This article is written by Kumari Shreya, 4th year student of PES Modern Law College Pune.
+Authored by Kumari Shreya, a 4th year student of PES Modern Law College, Pune.

 Article 31C - Saving of laws giving effect to certain directive principles .
 Notwithstanding anything contained in Article 13, no law giving effect to the policy of the State towards securing [all or part of ] the principles [ laid down in part IV] shall be deemed to be void on the ground that it is inconsistent with, or takes away or abridges any of the rights conferring by Article 14 or Article 19 and 31, [ and no law containing a declaration that it is for giving effect to such policy shall be called in question in any court on the ground that it does not give effect to such policy.